fanboykun/sveltekit-rfc-starter/README.md

 - DB: PostgreSQL with Drizzle ORM & drizzle-kit migrations
 - Cache/Session: Redis via ioredis
 - Language/Tooling: TypeScript, ESLint, Prettier

+Note: Some logos (e.g., Arctic) may not be on Simple Icons; we include Lucia/OpenID as auth stand-ins.

 ## Project Structure